 Some time ago, Microsoft did away with automatic updates and in the process gave more control to users, who now have the ability to pause updates or even turn them off completely.
 This decision was taken to avoid compatibility problems like those that have arisen with the 2004 version of Windows 10, which surprisingly not all users have received yet despite being released at the end of last May.
-If you've been affected by this delay, this article will show you what your options are to update the system to the latest version of features available, in this case known as 20H2, released on October 20, 2020.
+Therefore, in this article we will show you what your options are to update the system to the latest version of features available, in this case known as 20H2, released on October 20, 2020.

 Among the changes provided by Windows 10 May 2020 Update are the correction of many known bugs, the renewal of some interface features and improvements to accessibility features.
 Another popular feature is the ability to install and uninstall applications such as Notepad, Paint, and WordPad at will, which had been impossible until now.

 Click the Start button (the Windows logo), and then click the cogwheel icon.
 In the new window that opens, go to Update and Security.
 In the left column, select Windows Update, and then click Check for updates.
 Once the search is complete, two things may happen:

 If you are impatient to have the new update, there are other methods to force the update ( be sure to make a backup beforehand to avoid unnecessary risks).
 The easiest one is to access the Microsoft download portal, click on Update Now and follow the instructions on the installation wizard.